-The Minerva desiccant is a non-sterile, single-patient use component that the user attaches in-line with the argon return line, prior to connecting the Minerva Disposable Handpiece to the Minerva RF Controller.
+The Minerva Disposable Handpiece is a single-patient, single-use component of the Minerva Endometrial Ablation System.
+The Desiccant is a non-sterile, single-patient use component that the user attaches in-line with the argon return line, prior to connecting the Minerva Disposable Handpiece to the Minerva RF Controller.
+Refer to the Minerva Endometrial Ablation System Operator's Manual for a complete description.